luluvia/CSE-360-Word-Processor/README.md

 Install the three development kits above.
 OpenJDK needs to go in your JAVA folder, while the other two can go in a separate folder.
 You'll need to set your JAVA_HOME, MAVEN_HOME, and Path variables for all three.
 See the installation pages for each to learn how to do this.
 In your preferred IDE, import pom.xml in the project as a Maven project.
 It should automatically set up your project.
 If further modification is needed, consult your IDE's Maven setup page.
-JavaFX SceneBuilder is recommended to work with the GUI.
+JavaFX [SceneBuilder](https://gluonhq.com/products/scene-builder/thanks/?dl=/download/scene-builder-11-windows-x64/) is recommended to work with the GUI.
+SceneBuilder 11.0.0 or newer should work for JavaFX 13.

 ### Project management ###